ths83/Positron/README.md

 # restJavaSeExample
-Some easy examples of REST with only Java SE (with jersey and glizzly)
+Some easy examples of REST with only Java SE (with jersey and grizzly)

 # execute the main class (run server)

     mvn exec:java  -Dexec.mainClass="fr.univtln.bruno.exemple.simplerest.Main"

 # examples with Curl client after running the java project :